Waitakaruru Arboretum has been in the process of development since 1991; this is a rehabilitation of a disused quarry.

 In the year to May 2010, 8900 people visited the park.

-The Waikato Sculpture Trust was formed in May 2007.
-The sculpture exhibitions in the Park are organized by the Trust Board.
+The Waikato Sculpture Trust was formed in May 2007 and it organised sculpture exhibitions for five years.